Bira/octopus-carnival/_drafts/wir-mm3-4e-derro.md

 similar in 4e.
 When the world was still young, it gave rise to an advanced and power-hungry civilization.
 Its people, the derro, craved power like that of the primordials, but they wanted to bow to no master.
-So derro scholars came up with an alternate solution: open a portal to this other unoccupied dimension they found.
+So derro scholars came up with an alternate solution: open a portal to this unoccupied magic-rich dimension they found.
 There would be no one to contest their claim!
 Free unlimited power!

 They succeeded in opening their portals, but found out this new dimension was far from unoccupied.
 It was the place known today as the Far Realm.
 After the